-It's usually $15-$35 for a private weekly half-hour lesson, but it can run $40-$75 or more for a half hour with a teacher who has a master's or doctorate degree in music, or other special qualifications.
+Private weekly half-hour piano lessons usually cost $15-$35, but they can run $40-$75 or more for a half hour with a teacher who has a master's or doctorate degree in music, or other special qualifications.
 Fees vary based on the teacher's training and experience, if the lessons are at a center or in your home, and whether the teacher offers other services such as performance opportunities or a computer lab.
 In rural areas, the charge may be $10-$15 per half hour.
 Many teachers charge monthly, in four-week blocks.

 Small group piano lessons run $25-$55 or more a month, depending on the length and size of the class, and the expertise of the instructor.
 Some group lessons use digital pianos with headphones.